1. Is my property located in the Crossroads Gas service area?

 No. This is considered tampering with your gas meter and tampering is illegal and against the Electricity and Gas Inspection Act.
 Your gas connection may be disconnected and you will have to pay for all of the gas you have used.
 You may also pay additional penalties and/or fines for tampering.
 Please contact Crossroads Gas if you believe your own meter or a neighbours meter has been tampered with.

-Please call our office or complete the form below and email it to us:
+Please call or email our office or you can complete the form below and email it to us.
+Contact Info Update

 Gas outages are usually found and reported by you, the customer.
 It starts with a call to our office (403-227-4861) that you have no heat.
 Crossroads Gas employees will immediately notify all the affected customers by phone.
 Please note that none of your gas appliances will be working, including your furnace, so be prepared.
 Repairs will be completed as quickly as possible.
 Crossroads Gas employees will then phone all the affected customers to let them know that gas has been restored and ask them if they need help relighting appliances.
 If so, we will visit each customer’s property to assist.
 If we can’t get a hold of you or your emergency contacts, we will visit your property and continue trying to reach you.
 It’s very important to keep your contact info up to date.
 Planned outages are rare and when they do occur we use an alternate source of gas supply so that your service will not be affected.

 STOP all work, shut off any machinery and leave the area on foot.
 DON’T attempt to repair the line.
 CALL CROSSROADS or 911 if there is a fire or injuries.
 DON’T continue your project until authorized by a Crossroads Gas representative.

 13. Can I view my bill online?

 Not yet but we’re working on it.
 For now you can sign up for e-billing to get your bill emailed to you each month.